leonardoserra/no_more_shorts/README.md

 # No More Shorts

-`"I love YouTube, but I can't stand the Shorts format." - Sasha Grey`
+`"I like You(...Tube), but I like you more with no Shorts." - Your Crush`

 **No More Shorts** is a Chrome extension that removes YouTube Shorts from the homepage, sidebar, and suggested feeds to help you stay focused.